Top

 Conclusion

 Investors must look beyond traditional investment instruments and diversify their portfolios to avoid wealth reduction due to increasing inflation.
 The high-yielding non-equity market-related instruments provide better returns and offer protection.
 Many SEBI-regulated investment instruments previously available only to HNIs are now accessible to retail investors.
 Investors can continue using their Demat account and invest in SDIs listed on the National Stock Exchange (NSE).
 Corporate bonds continue to provide reliable income even though the yields are lower than other investment options.
-Retail investors can now use investment discovery platforms to explore alternative investment opportunities offering better yields and diversification.
+In the context of corporate bonds vs SDI investments, retail investors can now use investment discovery platforms to explore alternative investment opportunities offering better yields and diversification.
 They should carefully examine SDIs and Corporate Bonds and invest per their risk profile and investment goals.

 Grip introduced the first SDI listed on the NSE, pioneering SDI investment opportunities in India.
 Explore different alternative investments with Grip Invest to build wealth without worrying about inflation.